 Research is another area that has always interested me, and I have been able to get involved with it in various ways.
 These experiences and my own observations lead me to get certified in Lifestyle Management and Weight Control, and Health Coaching.

 Along the way I spent many years working in a Physical Therapy Clinic, assisting with physical therapy and working with people on their fitness after rehabilitating an injury.
 This was a great opportunity to learn more and more about how our bodies work, or sometimes don’t work!
 I added in a Titleist Golf Fitness Certification, which focuses on how our bodies move and how it is possible to correct unhealthy and inefficient movement patterns.

 Meanwhile, the statistics on how many people are overweight, obese, and sedentary has been growing and growing.
 As of this writing, it is estimated that 80% of Americans do not get the recommended amount of exercise that will result in health benefits for them.

-What this means is that, clearly, we need to re-examine the tools that we are using to help people lead healthier lives.
-Sometimes we are up against images put out by the fitness industry, commercialism in gyms, and those selling the latest fad.
-We are up against body/brain chemistry, human nature, the lure of our current convenient lifestyles, and fast food.
-We are up against busy lives, procrastination, and frequent failed attempts.
+Clearly, we need to re-examine the tools that we are using to help people lead healthier lives and overcome the challenges we are up against.
+Sometimes we are up against images put out by the fitness industry, commercialism in gyms, and pressure from those selling the latest fad.
+We are also up against body/brain chemistry, human nature, and fast food.
+And we are up against our own busy lives and current lifestyles.

 I have created this website based on 3 thoroughly tested principles.